 “I didn’t see daylight for six months.
 We worked from before daylight till after dark.
 Then spring came, and the light gave us new hope.
 But it was not done yet."

 “The supervisor apologized for putting me next to a black woman.
 I answered him, 'Ain’t we all in this together.
 Where is your loyalty?"

 “I remember them playing, ‘The Bluebird of Happiness’ on the radio.
-We all listed, because it was about hope and that all of us, rich and poor, were suffering.”
+We all listened, because it was about hope and that all of us, rich and poor, were suffering.”